WestDRI/autumnschool22/content/bash/bash-04-tar-gzip.md

 weight = 4
 +++

-In this video we will be working with a ZIP file that you can download and unpack with
+In this section we will be working with a ZIP file that you can download and unpack with

 ```sh
 $ wget http://bit.ly/bashfile -O bfiles.zip